-The display is structured so that the information can be read at a glance.
+The display is structured so that the information can be read at a glance in any situation.

 The value that you can currently set is in focus.
-It is displayed in white lettering with a dark background.
+It is displayed in white lettering and underlined in white.
+The value in the background is displayed in grey.